bakar212/Credit-Card-Payment-Simulator/README.md

 3) Download and move the 'Coursework 3' directory into 'htdocs'
 4) You must now switch on the xampp server...Run the program named 'xampp-control.exe' located in the same directory as 'htdocs'
 5) Press start for the modules: 'Apache' and 'MySQL', then wait till both the modules turn green (indicating successful connection).
-6) Head to your internet brwoser and type the following url which should take you directly on to our hosted pages: localhost:80/Coursework 3
+6) Head to your internet browser and type the following url which should take you directly on to our hosted pages: localhost:80/Coursework 3

 That's all thats required to access the credit card simulator, however if you want to further explore the database where the credit card information gets stored please follow the steps below...